makoto/btbtoken/README.md

 ## Open questions

 - Currently there is no mechanism to prevent people from having more than one token.
 It's relatively easy to add the constraints, but what is the pros/cons?
+- Is it better to build on top of [Minime token](https://medium.com/giveth/the-minime-token-open-sourced-by-giveth-2710c0210787) so that it's easier to upgrade?

 ## TODO